AnaviTechnology/anavi-info-uhat/README.md

 * Slots for up to 3 plug and play I2C sensors for temperature, barometric pressure, humidity and light
 * UART (Universal asynchronous receiver/transmitter) pins for debugging

+# Safety Information

+## English

+### Warnings

+* This product shall only be connected to a compatible Raspberry Pi.

+### Instructions for safe use

+* Do not expose this product to water or moisture, and do not place it on a conductive surface whilst in operation.
+* Do not expose this product to heat from any source; it is designed for reliable operation at normal room temperatures.
+* Take care while handling this product to avoid mechanical or electrical damage to the printed circuit board and connectors.
+* Avoid handling this product while it is powered.
+Only handle by the edges to minimize the risk of electrostatic discharge damage.

+## Deutsch

+### Achtung

+* Dieses Produkt darf nur mit einem kompatiblen Raspberry Pi verbunden werden.

+### Anweisungen für die sichere Verwendung

+* Setzen Sie dieses Produkt nicht Wasser oder Feuchtigkeit aus und stellen Sie es während des Betriebs nicht auf eine leitfähige Oberfläche.
+* Setzen Sie dieses Produkt keiner Wärmequelle aus.
+Es ist für einen zuverlässigen Betrieb bei normalen Raumtemperaturen ausgelegt.
+* Seien Sie vorsichtig beim Umgang mit diesem Produkt, um mechanische oder elektrische Schäden an der Leiterplatte und den Anschlüssen zu vermeiden.
+* Vermeiden Sie die Handhabung dieses Produkts während der Stromversorgung.
+Produkt nur an den Rändern anfassen, um das Risiko von elektrostatischen Entladungsschäden zu minimieren.

 # License

 The project is released under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).